MugenMicko/voron/V0/Dragon_Burner/README.md

 ![frontfans](images/frontfans.jpg)

 Place the hotend onto the cowl.
 There are two locator tabs to help align the two parts.
-This is only a loose fit.
-They will be kept together by the M3x35mm screws when mounted to the X carriage:
+From the front use 2 M3x8mm screws to secure the cowl and the hotend mount together:

 ![fithotend](images/fithotend.jpg)